vdsabev/overstate/README.md

 import('./utils-model').then((exports) => store.set({ utils: exports }));
 ```

-    When the `import` promise resolves, the model's functions proxied from `CounterModel` will automatically be able to update the data and invoke all subscriptions when called.
+    When the `import` promise resolves, the model's functions proxied from `CounterModel` will automatically be able to update the data and call all subscriptions.
   </p>
 </details>